kfjahnke/envutil/README.md

 larger twining values will slighly soften the output and suppress the star-shaped artifacts typical for bilinear interpolation.
 Twining is new and this is a first approach.
-The method is intrinsically very flexible (it's based on a generalization of convolution), and the full flexibility isn't accessible in 'envutil' with the parameterization as it stands now, but it's already quite useful with the few parameters I offer.
+The method is intrinsically very flexible (it's based on a generalization of convolution).
+You can use arbitrarily shaped twining filters via a simple text-based specification if you want to implement filters beyond the ordinary.
 You can switch twining off by passing --twine 0.
 With twining off, the 'ground-truth' interpolator is used directly.
 The b-spline used as 'ground truth' can be parameterized with the --degree and --prefilter arguments, see there.
-Note that low-degree b-splines are better known by their generic names: a zero-degree b-spline is known as 'nearest-neighbour interpolazion', and a degree-one b-spline is known as 'bilinear interpolation'.
+Note that low-degree b-splines are better known by their generic names: a zero-degree b-spline is known as 'nearest-neighbour interpolation', and a degree-one b-spline is known as 'bilinear interpolation'.
 A very commonly used type of b-spline is the degree-three spline, which is commonly known as a 'cubic b-spline'.

-There is code to read the twining filter kernel from a file (use --twf_file); this filter can be scaled by additionally passing --twine_width.
-This allows for arbitrary filters.
-Processing time rises with the number of twining coefficients, and especially with several facets as input, transparency, and large twining kernels, production of target images may take long even with multithreading and SIMD which envutil exploits.
+Note that prefiltering is essential for splines with degrees of two and more to produce a spline satisfying the interpolation criterion (the spline passes through the knot points).
+Omitting the prefiltering will produce slightly blurred output.

 The program uses [zimt](https://github.com/kfjahnke/zimt) as it's 'strip-mining' and SIMD back-end, and sets up the pixel pipelines using zimt's functional composition tools.